Ben Gadd, Naturalist

 Would you like to photograph animals?
 Bighorn sheep and mountain goats?
 A magnificent elk stag?
 With Ben along, you’ve got a good chance.
 Organizing a tour?
 Call Ben.
 He is a gold mine of local information, and his advice is free.

-For college and university groups, Ben is renowned for his geology field trips.
+For college and university groups, or for any group interested in how the Canadian Rockies were built, Ben is renowned for his geology field trips.
 For an exceptionally good undergraduate biology exercise, bring your class to one of Ben’s seasonal ecology workshops.

 • Guided walks